papadavis47/rust-notebook/README.md

-# Go Notebook
+# Rust Notebook

-Learning Go.
+Learning Rust.

 This is a work in progress . . .